cjuigne/cjuigne/index.md

 ### ✨ NEWS ✨

+🎤 I will defend my PhD thesis on the first of December in Rennes.

+📰  Our manuscript on __Small networks of expressed genes in the whole blood and relationships to profiles in circulating metabolites provide insights in inter-individual variability of feed efficiency in growing pigs.__ has been accepted in _BMC Genomics_.

 📰 Our method for fixing molecular complexes in BioPAX standards is now published in **Bioinformatics** (Oxford Academic): [here](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btad257/7142554).

 🎤 I will present my work "Combined transcriptomics and metabolomics in the whole blood to depict feed efficiency in pigs" at the **[EAAP](https://meetings.eaap.org/) international conference** in the session 41 "Open the black box: using omics to better understand biological interpretation of complex traits" that will be held on **30 August 2023**.